DavidKang-USDA/SWD-microbiome/README.md

    #### *Note: The statistics for network comparision requires huge memory and cores.
 So it is recommended to run this analysis in HPC.*

-## Data Availability

-Sequence data generated from this work have been deposited in the SRA (Sequencing Read Achieve) database under the BioProject accessions number PRJNA1149766.

-## Acknowledgements
-Special thanks to Rebecca Schmidt for her efforts in “sample mailing coordination.”
-This research used resources provided by the SCINet project and/or the AI Center of Excellence of the USDA Agricultural Research Service, ARS project numbers 0201-88888-003-000D and 0201-88888-002-000D.

 ```
-📦

 ├─ README.md
 ├─ R Scripts
 │  ├─ Co-occurence network.R